dongct2504/topbookstore/README.md

 git clone https://github.com/keilar000/TopBookStore.git
 ```

 2. Configure the database connection string, in **TopBookStore.Mvc** find the file called **appsetting.json** and check the connection string, you may need to change the connection string.
-For example, if you are using SQL Express, the connection string would be:
+For example, if you are using SQL Server Express, the connection string would be:

 ```powershell
 Server=.\\sqlexpress;Database=TopBookStore;MultipleActiveResultSets=true;Trusted_Connection=True;